mlziegelmeir/idsa/how-to-build-data-spaces/3-Build-Components.md

 4️⃣ A fourth path to implementing a dataspace is to partner with a technical implementation partner who can provide guidance and support throughout the process.
-With the help of an experienced IDS technical implementation partner, organizations can ensure that their data space implementation meets their unique needs and is aligned with industry standards and best practices.
+With the help of an experienced IDS technical implementation partner, organizations can ensure that their dataspace implementation meets their unique needs and is aligned with industry standards and best practices.
 You can see a list of available [IDS Technical Implementation Partners](https://internationaldataspaces.org/adopt/implementation-partners/) on the IDSA website.

 ### Additional content that can support your journey